Mixed twistor D-modules: Acknowledgements

-This study grew out of my attempt to understand the works due to Masaki Kashiwara \cite{kashiwara-mixed-Hodge} and Morihiko Saito \cite{saito2}.
+This study grew out of my attempt to understand the works due to Masaki Kashiwara \cite{kashiwara-mixed-Hodge}, and Morihiko Saito \cite{saito1}--\cite{saito4}.
 The readers can find most essential ideas in their papers.
+Another important source of the ideas is the influential work of Alexander Beilinson \cite{beilinson1}, \cite{beilinson2}.
+I thank Morihiko Saito for some discussions.
 I thank Claude Sabbah for numerous discussions on many occasions.
-I hope that this study would be useful for further study on twistor $D$-modules.
-I thank Carlos Simpson, whose principle (Simpson's Meta-Theorem) lead us to this study.
-I would like to express my gratitude to Yves Andr\'e, Philip Boalch, Claus Hertling, Maxim Kontsevich, Kyoji Saito, Masa-Hiko Saito, and Christian Sevenheck, for some discussions.
-Special thanks go to Kari Vilonen.
+I hope that this study would be useful for further investigation on the theory of holonomic $D$-modules with irregular Hodge structure.
+I deeply thank Carlos Simpson.
+It is impossible for me to mention what I owe to him.
+I just mention here that his most fundamental principle (Simpson's Meta-Theorem) invited me to this study.
+I am grateful to Christian Schnell for some motivating discussions.
+Special thanks go to Pierre Deligne, Kenji Fukaya, William Fulton, David Gieseker, Akira Kono, Mikiya Masuda, Masa-Hiko Saito, Michael Thaddeus, and Kari Vilonen.
+I would like to express my gratitude to Yves Andr\'e, Philip Boalch, Claus Hertling, Maxim Kontsevich, Kyoji Saito, and Christian Sevenheck, for some discussions.
 I thank Akira Ishii and Yoshifumi Tsuchimoto for their constant encouragement.

+I thank the colleagues and the staff of the RIMS for excellent environment for the work.
 I thank the organizer of the conference ``International Conference on Noncommutative Geometry and Physics'' in which I gave a talk on this topic.
 This work was supported by the Grant-in-Aid for Scientific Research (C) (No. 22540078), Japan Society for the Promotion of Science.